ebaauw/homebridge-hue/README.md

 - HomeKit support for groups on a Hue bridge or deCONZ gateway;
 - HomeKit support for enabling/disabling sensors, schedules, and rules on a Hue bridge or deCONZ gateway;
 - Monitoring Hue bridge and deCONZ gateway resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app.
 To achieve this, homebridge-hue polls the bridge / gateway to detect state changes.
 In addition, it subscribes to the push notifications provided by the deCONZ gateway;
-- Automatic discovery of Hue bridges and deCONZ gateways; support for multiple bridges / gateways; support for both v2 (square) and v1 (round) Hue bridge; works in combination with the HomeKit functionality of the v2 Hue bridge;
+- Automatic discovery of Hue bridges and deCONZ gateways; support for multiple bridges / gateways; support for both v2 (square) and v1 (round) Hue bridge; works in combination with the native HomeKit functionality of the v2 Hue bridge;
-- Includes the command line utilities from [homebridge-hue-utils](https://github.com/ebaauw/homebridge-hue-utils).
+- Includes the command line utilities `dc_eventlog`, `json`, `ph`, and `upnp` from [homebridge-hue-utils](https://github.com/ebaauw/homebridge-hue-utils).

+1) Hue bridge only
+2) deCONZ only

 Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of homebridge-hue.